Data protection

 Recipients or categories of recipients of the personal data

 – Right to rectification (Art.
-16 DS-GVO), deletion (Art.
-17 DS-GVO) as well as to restriction of processing (Art.
-18 DS-GVO)
+16 GDPR), erasure (Art.
+17 GDPR) and restriction of processing (Art.
+18 GDPR)

 – Right to data portability (Art.
-20 DS-GVO)
+20 GDPR)

 Is there an obligation to provide data?

-II.
-Provisions for applicants
+II Provisions for applicants

-Furthermore, we may process personal data about you if this is necessary for the fulfillment of legal obligations (Art.
+Furthermore, we may process personal data about you if this is necessary to fulfill legal obligations (Art.
 6 para.
-1 lit. c DS-GVO, e.g. reimbursement of travel expenses) as well as for the defense of asserted legal claims against us arising from the application process.
+1 lit. c GDPR, e.g. reimbursement of travel expenses) and to defend against legal claims asserted against us in the application process.
 The legal basis for this is Art.
 6 para.
-1 lit. f DS-GVO; the legitimate interest is, for example, a duty to provide evidence in proceedings under the General Equal Treatment Act (AGG).
-If there is a need for longer-term storage (e.g. for further vacant positions or positions that become vacant), this will be done on the basis of your consent in writing (pursuant to Art.
-6 Para.
-1 lit. a DS-GVO).
-The same applies to the transfer of your application data to other companies in our group of companies.
+1 lit. f GDPR; the legitimate interest is, for example, a burden of proof in proceedings under the General Equal Treatment Act (AGG).
+If there is a need for longer-term storage (e.g. for other vacant positions or positions that become vacant), this is done on the basis of your consent in written form (pursuant to Art.
+6 para.
+1 lit. a GDPR).
+The same applies to the forwarding of your application data to other companies in our group of companies.

 Sources and categories of personal data processed